 (8) Tariff and other schedules under the General Agreement on Tariffs and Trade and under the Agreement of the World Trade Organization;

-(9) Agreements that have been given a national security classification pursuant to Executive Order No. 12958 or its successors; and
+(9) Agreements that have been given a national security classification pursuant to Executive Order No. 13526, its predecessors, or its successors;

 (10) Bilateral agreements with other governments that apply to specific activities and programs financed with foreign assistance funds administered by the United States Agency for International Development pursuant to the Foreign Assistance Act, as amended, and the Agricultural Trade Development and Assistance Act of 1954, as amended;